SrzStephen/azure-iot-powermon/instructions/03_azure_iot.md

 cd templates/azure-iot-hub
 ./deploy.sh

-# Your subscription ID can be looked up with the CLI using: az account show --out json
+# Your subscription ID can be looked up with the CLI using: az account show --query id
 # Enter your subscription ID:
 XXXXXXX-XXXXXXXXXX-XXXXXXXXXXXX-XXXXXXXXXX